Every year, airlines worldwide seem to make the restrictions regarding what size luggage you can take on a plane with you more complicated.

 Can you bring a backpack on a plane?

-Although many airlines allow a separate personal item, some airlines only allow one bag per passenger in the cabin.
-I will try to explain the rules below so you can decide if carrying a backpack in the cabin will be allowed on your airline.
+Although many airlines allow a separate personal item, some only allow one bag per passenger in the cabin.
+I will explain the rules below so you can decide if carrying a backpack in the cabin will be allowed on your airline.

 Is a backpack a personal item?

-It is the size that determines whether backpacks are a personal item or not.
-If it is small enough to fit under the seat in front of you (so it does not exceed 18 inches x 14 inches x 8 inches) then a backpack can normally be considered a personal item.
+The size determines whether backpacks are personal items or not.
+A backpack can normally be considered a personal item if it is small enough to fit under the seat in front of you (so it does not exceed 18 inches x 14 inches x 8 inches).

-If the backpack is any larger, for example, a hiker’s backpack that would carry everything needed to camp with, then that will either have to be your carry on bag allowance and if there is space in the overhead bin go in there.
-Otherwise it will have to go as checked baggage if too large to be considered as carry on.
+If the backpack is any larger, for example, a hiker’s backpack that would carry everything needed to camp, then that will either have to be your carry-on bag allowance or, if there is space in the overhead bin, go in there.
+Otherwise, it will have to go as checked baggage if it is too large to be considered carry-on.

 Can you bring a carry on and a backpack?

-As a general rule, when it comes to deciding does a backpack count as a personal item, most airlines have the policy that if a backpack can fit under the seat in front then they will allow it as a personal item.
-If that is the case with your backpack then, in addition, you can also take a carry on bag on board with you.
+As a general rule, when it comes to deciding whether a backpack counts as a personal item, most airlines have the policy that if a backpack can fit under the seat in front, they will allow it.
+If that is the case with your backpack, then you can also take a carry-on bag on board with you.

-If it is not small enough to fit under the seat in front then the backpack will be counted as carry on luggage and the item must go in any available space in the overhead bin.
-Obviously, if this is the case, then you cannot have another carry on bag too.
+If it is not small enough to fit under the seat in front, the backpack will be counted as carry-on luggage, and the item must go in any available space in the overhead bin.
+Obviously, if this is the case, you cannot have another carry-on bag, either.

-If you discover that your backpack is too large to fit under the seat in front once on board then you may have one of the bags taken from you by the crew.
-It will then be placed into the aircraft’s baggage hold so you may be charged extra for that.
+If you discover that your backpack is too large to fit under the seat in front once on board, the crew may take one of your bags from you.
+It will then be placed into the aircraft’s baggage hold, and you may be charged extra for that.

 Can you take a backpack as carry on luggage?

-You can take a backpack as carry on provided that you do not also have a separate carry on bag too.
-This is because most airlines will not allow a passenger to take two full-size carry on bags.
+You can take a backpack as a carry-on bag, provided that you do not also have a separate carry-on bag.
+Most airlines will not allow a passenger to take two full-size carry-on bags.

-In order to decide is a backpack a full-size carry-on the backpack will have to fit into one of the carry on measuring frames, called a “bag sizer” I believe, such as the one below which are normally situated both at check-in and at the gate.
+In order to decide if a backpack is a full-size carry-on, the backpack will have to fit into one of the carry-on measuring frames, called a “bag sizer,” I believe, such as the one below, which is normally situated both at check-in and at the gate.

-In this example the backpack cannot be larger than 22x14x9 inches to be classed as a carry on item.
-If it will not fit in then it will have to go in the hold as checked luggage so it will probably be charged extra.
+In this example, the backpack cannot be larger than 22x14x9 inches to be classed as a carry-on item.
+If it does not fit, it will have to go in the hold as checked luggage, and it will probably be charged extra.

 Taking a backpack through airport security

-You should have no problems taking a backpack with you through the airport security but there are a few things to consider if you will be:
+You should have no problems taking a backpack with you through airport security, but there are a few things to consider if you will be:

-• If you have anything in your back pack that shows up on the x-ray machine that the security agent wants to take a closer look at them and carry out a search, you may have to take everything else out of the backpack to get to it, which can be very inconvenient.
+- If you have anything in your backpack that shows up on the X-ray machine and the security agent wants to examine it further and search, you may have to remove everything else from the backpack to get to it, which can be very inconvenient.

 How big can a bag be to fit under the seat in front